 - Bringing MEP Skills Back to Schools (pt.
 4)

-The experts at eVolve MEP have worked in the trades, so they know the challenges you face.
-Because of their experience, the development of eVolve Electrical and eVolve Mechanical meets your industry’s needs.
+The experts of eVolve MEP have worked in the trades, so they know the challenges you face.
+Because of their experience, eVolve Electrical and eVolve Mechanical development meets your industry’s needs.
 Users who compare eVolve MEP to previous tools report an astounding 25% improvement in profitability.
-Want to improve your bottom line?
-Contact the experts of eVolve MEP today and learn how they can help you overcome the skilled labor shortage.
+To improve your bottom line, contact the experts of eVolve MEP today and learn how they can help you overcome your skilled labor challenges.